-If the request is refused, the parents must decide whether to apply for a Reception place in the current academic year (Note it will still be subject to the over-subscription criteria in this policy) or to withdraw their application and apply for a year 1 place the following year.
-Parents should be aware that the year 1 group may have no vacancies as it could be full with children transferring from the previous Reception year group.
+If the request is refused, the parents must decide whether to apply for a Reception place in the current academic year (Note that the application will still be subject to the oversubscription criteria in this policy) or to withdraw their application and apply for a year 1 place the following year.
+However, parents should be aware that the year 1 group may have no places available if it is already at capacity with children progressing from the previous Reception year group.

-Further information and advice on the admission of summer born children is available from Newcastle City Council School Admissions.
+Further information and advice on the admission of summer born children is available on the Newcastle City Council website www.newcastle.gov.uk or by contacting the School Admissions team by email: admissions.information@newcastle.gov.uk.